New York Press Association (NYPA)

 AMONG ALL PAPERS

-■ 1st Place, Local Business Support Campaign, to Teresa Lagerman for Ice Cream Passport
+■ 1st Place, Local Business Support Campaign, to Teresa Lagerman, for Ice Cream Passport

-■ 2nd Place, Advertising Media Kit, to Michele Gedney and Pierce Strudler
+■ 2nd Place, Advertising Media Kit

 AMONG SMALLER PAPERS

-■ 1st Place, Front Page Tabloid (4,000-8,000), to Pierce Strudler
+■ 2nd Place, Small Ad, to Pierce Strudler

-Click here for previous NYPA awards (2013-2020)
+Click here for previous NYPA awards (2013-2021)

 National Newspaper Association (NNA)